 Share customer feedback directly with the agent

-Sharing customer feedback with agents is important in improving agent performance, as you’re able to highlight places where the agent may be able to improve.
+Sharing customer feedback with agents is important in improving agent performance and enabling self-evaluation, as you’re able to highlight places where the agent may be able to improve.

 But beyond this, sharing positive and negative customer feedback can strengthen agent engagement as it demonstrates the importance of their work and how much they’re making a difference in customers’ lives, and how that affects the company.
 It can have a powerful effect on agent engagement and motivation going forward.